-Ghostpoet (born Obaro Ejimiwe, 18 January 1983) is a British singer and producer.
+Ghostpoet (born Obaro Ejimiwe, 18 January 1983) is a British vocalist and musician.
 In June 2010, Ghostpoet released his first EP The Sound Of Strangers on Brownswood Recordings and was later featured in The Guardian’s “New Band Of The Day”.

 Ghostpoet's first single "Cash & Carry Me Home" was released on 24 January 2011, followed by the debut album on 7 February 2011, Peanut Butter Blues & Melancholy Jam.
 His single "Survive It" was launched in Rough Trade East Record store, on London's Brick Lane on 9 May 2011.